-- 5. The student and the faculty advisor will develop an appropriate program of study.
-By the end of the first term after admission, the student must complete a program of study plan for graduation and have it approved by the faculty advisor, graduate coordinator, and the registrar.
-The program of study may be modified with the approval of the faculty advisor, graduate coordinator, and the registrar, but the program of study must be completed successfully prior to graduation. - 6.
-Be in good academic standing (not suspended or expelled) at the time of completion. - 7.
+- 5. The student and the graduate program advisor will develop an appropriate program of study.
+By the end of the first term after admission, the student must complete a program of study plan for graduation and have it approved by the graduate program advisor.
+The program of study may be modified with the approval of the graduate program advisor, but the program of study and all degree requirements as listed in the catalog must be completed successfully prior to graduation. - 6.
+Be in good academic standing (not suspended or academically disqualified) at the time of completion. - 7.
 Satisfy all financial obligations.